karkil2205/Discrete-Choice-Models/README.md

 * Introduction to Discrete Choice Models
 * We are using the paper : [MISRA, Sanjog.
 Generalized reverse discrete choice models.
 Quantitative Marketing and Economics, 2005, vol. 3, no 2, p.
 175-200.](https://booksc.org/book/8122485/a8bab3)
 * Describe firt the data used in his paper (Section 5.1 and 5.2).
-* Produce the Table 1.
+* Produce Table 1.
 Summary statistics for Cracker and Yogurt data.
+* The data are available in the R Package: [mlogit](https://cran.r-project.org/web/packages/mlogit/index.html).
 *